Healthdirect Free Australian health advice you can count on.

 • Suddenly stopping tapentadol can cause withdrawal symptoms.

-• Always take tapentadol exactly as your doctor prescribed.
+• Always take tapentadol exactly as prescribed by your doctor to reduce the chance of harmful side effects and dependence.

 What is tapentadol?

-Tapentadol is an opioid medicine available on prescription from your doctor.
+Tapentadol is an opioid medicine to treat severe pain.
+It is only available with a prescription from your doctor.

 How does tapentadol work?